 Should I Become a Crime Scene Photographer?

-Also known as forensic photographers, these professionals are employed by police departments and other agencies to capture visual evidence.
+Crime scene photographers, also known as forensic photographers, are professionals who are employed by police departments and other agencies to capture visual evidence.
 Their photos are used to analyze and prepare reports about a crime and may be submitted as evidence in court cases.
 The job involves coming into close contact with often violent crimes, which may be disturbing for some individuals.

 |Degree Level||Associate's degree|